mlabs-haskell/clb/MS1-REPORT.md

 ## PSM: brief history recap
 Before addressing the existing forks, we’d like to set some initial context of the PSM library.
 Initially based on some ideas from the Sundae Swap project, PSM was released in late 2021 and since then the codebase has been developed and maintained by MLabs.
 As a separate tool, PSM was successfully used in several client/audit projects at MLabs, including Gero Wallet, Kwarxs, Equine, Indigo, Optim, JPG.Store and Atrium.

 PSM was created as a simple tool to evaluate Plutus scripts and budgets within more or less realistic transactions.
 This cannot be done by employing solely on-chain testing: we want to ensure the transactions as a whole fit the limits.
-This task sounded like a perfect fit for the Putus trace emulator, but unfortunately, back then it was not capable of evaluating Alonzo transactions with Plutus scripts correctly enough: it didn't use the real Plutus evaluator which led to wrong estimates.
+This task sounded like a perfect task for the Plutus trace emulator, but unfortunately, back then it was not capable of evaluating Alonzo transactions with Plutus scripts correctly enough: it didn't use the real Plutus evaluator which led to wrong estimates.
 From day one PSM has been using the very same evaluator from `plutus-ledger-api` that the ledger and the node use; this allowed PSM to gain accuracy in estimates dApps developers needed.

 At the same time, PSM has never made use of `cardano-ledger` to manage the state and transitions.
 Instead, PSM rolled out its own simplified state where only some basic checks (like the existence of UTxOs and signatures) took place.
 It was mostly fine for the initial tasks of budget estimation, but later some projects started using PSM as a full-fledged Cardano emulator: either for testing their happy paths or for auditing purposes.